Abdulhafiz0512/web-project-1/README.md

 # Project Development Timeline

 ### till February 8
-- Formed a team with Muhammadayyub, Abdulhafiz, and Mahmud.
+- The team with Muhammadayyub, Abdulhafiz, and Mahmud was formed.
 - Project Manager opened a Telegram group to discuss the project.

 ### February 8